v-fol/1brc/README.md

-## My implementation of the "One Bilion Row Challange" in Python
+## My implementation of the "One Billion Row Challenge" in Python

 Original post and rulles - https://www.morling.dev/blog/one-billion-row-challenge/